jontssu/jontssu/README.md

 Hello there!
 Are you in search of a coding companion who's passionate, driven, and up for exciting challenges?
 Look no further!
 Take a moment to get to know me better:

-🎓 I'm currently enrolled at 42 School, Hive Helsinki, and I'm expected to graduate in February 2024.
+🎓 I'm currently enrolled at 42 School, Hive Helsinki, and I'm expected to graduate in Summer of 2024.

-💻 My current focus revolves around an intriguing project called Cub3D, where I explore the captivating world of 3D graphics.
+💻 My current focus revolves around an intriguing project called ft_irc, where I redevelop the functioning of an IRC server.

 📚 I'm constantly expanding my knowledge in C, C++ and TypeScript, making them the foundation of my expertise.